raandree/Kerberos101/Lab Guide/TraceDomainLogon.md

 :ballot_box_with_check: Start the Wireshark and start also a new network trace.

+> :warning: Make sure you are starting the trace on the network adapter `Kerberos 101` and not the loopback adapter.

 This will cause some network traffic that the network sniffer running on the domain controller will capture.

 As there is a lot of communication that is not interesting we can filter the traffic for Kerberos traffic.